 First, open Excel and select Options at the end of the menu.

-In order to calculate formulas when the auto calculation is stopped, you need to use Calculate Now in the Calculation Options.
+To calculate formulas when auto-calculation is stopped, use Calculate Now in the Calculation Options.
 Let’s first see how data looks before calculating manually.
-For example, we have numbers in Columns A and B and the sum of those numbers in Column C.
+For example, there are numbers in Columns A and B and the sum of those numbers in Column C.

-If you change numbers in Columns A and B while the auto calculation is set to Manual, you’ll see that sum in Column C does not update – no calculation is done.
+If you change numbers in Columns A and B while auto-calculation is set to manual, you’ll see that sum in Column C does not update – no calculation is done.